How does online shopping affect offline price sensitivity?

 \section{Firm's Problem and Overview of Empirical Strategy}

-The primary objective of the firm is to quantify the causal effect of consumers' adoption of online shopping on their offline price sensitivity, compared to consumers who shop exclusively offline.
+The primary objective of the firm is to quantify the causal effect of consumers' adoption of its online channels on their offline price sensitivity at its physical stores, compared to consumers who shop exclusively offline.
 However, quantifying this impact presents both methodological challenges and limited managerial relevance for several reasons.

 First, adopting the online channel is a consumer-level decision, and firms cannot randomly assign consumers to adopt the online channel or remain offline-only through field experiments.
 This makes it impossible to directly measure the Average Treatment Effect (ATE) of online adoption on consumers' offline price sensitivity.
-Second, although firms could implement an intent-to-treat (ITT) design - such as randomly offering incentives to some offline-only consumers to encourage their online adoption - this approach still does not give us ATE given that some consumers would never adopt online \footnote{We do not obtain ATE under the ITT design, since the causal quantity obtained from 2SLS estimators represents the Average Causal Response, which is a weighted sum of individual treatment effects where weights are compliance scores; For more details, see \cite{angrist1995two, syrgkanis2019machine, mummalaneni2023content}.}.
-Third, even if a firm could somehow identify a significant effect of adopting online shopping on consumers' offline price sensitivity, it cannot force consumers to choose a specific channel.
+Second, although firms could implement an intent-to-treat (ITT) design - such as randomly offering incentives to some offline-only consumers to encourage their online adoption - this approach still does not give us ATE given that some consumers would never adopt online \footnote{We do not obtain ATE under the ITT design, since the causal quantity obtained from 2SLS estimators represents the Average Causal Response, which is a weighted sum of individual treatment effects where weights are compliance scores; For more details, see \cite{angrist1995two, syrgkanis2019machine,chen2024new,mummalaneni2025}.}.Third, even if a firm could somehow identify a significant effect of adopting online shopping on consumers' offline price sensitivity, it cannot force consumers to choose a specific channel.
 Therefore, obtaining the ATE is not only impractical but also lacks actionable implications.
 Instead, the main quantity of interest for the firm is the change in offline price sensitivity among consumers who adopt online shopping compared to those who continue to shop exclusively offline i.e. the Average Treatment Effect on the Treated (ATT).
 Measuring this would help firms adjust their offline pricing strategies in response to their customers adopting online shopping.
 Thus, our goal is to identify the ATT of online adoption on offline price sensitivity.